cloudmesh-community/book/chapters/prg/python/python-install.md

 However, if you have installed conda for some reason, you need to read up on how to install 3.8 Python in conda or identify how to run conda and python.org at the same time.
-We often see others giving the wrong installation instructions.
+We often see others are giving the wrong installation instructions.

+### Python in the Linux Subsystem

 An alternative is to use Python from within the Linux Subsystem.
 But that has some limitations, and you will need to explore how to access the file system in the subsystem to have a smooth integration between your Windows host so you can, for example, use PyCharm.

-### Linux Subsystem Install

 To activate the Linux Subsystem, please follow the instructions at